onflow/ccf/ccf_specs.md

 - Elements MUST be unique in `intersection-type` or `intersection-type-value`.

+- Elements MUST be unique in `entitlement-set-authorization-type.entitlements` or `entitlement-set-authorization-type-value.entitlements`.

 - Keys MUST be unique in `dict-value`.
 Decoders are not always required to check for duplicate dictionary keys.
 In some cases, checking for duplicate dictionary key is not necessary or it may be delegated to the application.

 ### Deterministic CCF Encoding Requirements